microsoft/nni/docs/en_US/HowToDebug.md

 ### Experiment Root Directory
 Every experiment has a root folder, which is shown on the right-top corner of webUI.
 Or you could assemble it by replacing the `experiment_id` with your actual experiment_id in path `~/nni/experiment/experiment_id/` in case of webUI failure. `experiment_id` could be seen when you run `nnictl create ...` to create a new experiment.

+> For flexibility, we also offer a `logDir` option in your configuration, which specifies the directory to store all experiment (defaults to `~/nni/experiment`)

 Under that directory, there is a directory named `log`, where `nnimanager.log` and `dispatcher.log` are placed.